 2003: Rabbi Janet Marder was named president of the Reform Movement's Central Conference of American Rabbis.
 This meant that she had become the first woman to lead a major rabbinical organization.

-2005: Robert Iger reassigned Peter Murphy, the Disney’s chief strategic officer, and pledged to disband the company's strategic planning division.
-Iger also vowed to restore much of the decision-making authority that the division had assumed to the company's individual business units.
+2005: Robert Iger reassigned Disney’s chief strategic officer, pledged to disband the company's strategic planning division and also vowed to restore much of the decision-making authority that the division had assumed to the company's individual business units.

 2006: The Jerusalem Post reported that The Anti-Defamation League (ADL) strongly condemned the Mayor of London, Ken Livingstone, for remarks urging two leading Jewish property developers to "go back to Iran and try their luck with the ayatollahs, if they don't like the planning regime or my approach."
 The two property developers, brothers Simon and David Reuben, are of Iraqi Jewish origin and were born in India.
 Both are British citizens.
 Mr. Livingstone has refused calls for an apology.
 Instead, he stated: "I would offer a complete apology to the people of Iran to the suggestion that they may be linked in any way to the Reuben brothers.
 I wasn't meaning to be offensive to the people of Iran."

 2006: The New York Times featured a review of "My Father is a Book: A Memoir of Bernard Malamud" by Janna Malamud Smith.

 2008: In Jerusalem, The Bible Lands Museum English lecture series presents: "The Classical Islamic Attitude to Jerusalem," by Professor Moshe Sharon of Hebrew University